Bamboozlerrl/Rule-Edits/README.md

     - (d) Hot-subs
       - (i) Hot-subs will not be differentiated from loans and must follow the same procedures as any loan unless prior approval is granted by the CRC.
         - (1) The CRC may retroactively label a loan as a hot-sub for players who play <40% of a match (less than 2 out of 5 games).
 If labeled as a hot-sub the loan will be disregarded for future loan eligibility.
+    - (e) Loan requests are made through the league site, mltp.gg.
+    - (f) Failure to submit a loan request before the player appears in a game may result in a forfeit, standings point deduction or other punishment as determined on a case by case basis by the CRC.
   - (2) Novice league:
     - (a) If a Novice league team cannot field a full team for a week’s game, they may elect to loan a player from another team.
       - (i) In extreme cases, if no player can be found, the CRC may approve a loan for a player not currently rostered to an NALTP team.